 One of the newest areas of estate planning is the distribution and management of the digital estate.
-This is actually so new that many people completely forget to include their digital estate into their estate planning, and this can create complications after they pass away.
-The digital estate includes all of your online accounts and activities.
-Though accounts to social media and forums may not be as useful or important, many people also maintain several financial accounts online, and if these are not properly transferred, it can be very difficult to get them transferred after death.
+This is so new that many people completely forget to include their digital estate into their estate planning.
+This can create difficult complications after they pass away.
+Your digital estate includes all of your online accounts and activities.
+While accounts to social media, email, and forums may not be seen as functional, many people also maintain several financial accounts online which have direct value.
+If these are not properly documented they become difficult to impossible to transfer.

 Automatic Payments